Boen97/BackStore/notes/computer-network/Chapter-6-3-multiple-access-links-and-protocols.md

     - a transmitting node listens to the channel while it is transmitting
     - if it detects that another node is transmitting an interfering frame
     - it stops transmitting and waits a random amount of time before repeating the sense-and-transmit-when-idle cycle

+- the above two rules are embodied in CSMA and **CSMA/CD(CSMA with collision detection)** protocol

+- When use CSMA, why if all nodes perform carrier sensing, do collisions occur in the first place after all, a node will refrain from transmitting whenever it senses that another node is transmitting

+  - because **channel propagation delay** of broadcast channel : the time it takes for a signal to propagate from one of nodes to another.
+  : the channel propagation delay plays a crucial role in performance